-The following table sets forth selected historical share, net income per share and book value per share information of Gaylord and ResortQuest and unaudited pro forma combined consolidated share, net income per share and book value per share of ResortQuest common stock.
+The following table sets forth selected historical share, net income per share and book value per share information of Gaylord and ResortQuest and unaudited pro forma combined consolidated share, net income per share and book value per share information after giving effect to the merger between Gaylord and ResortQuest, assuming that 0.275 shares of Gaylord common stock had been issued in exchange for each outstanding share of ResortQuest common stock.
 The pro forma equivalent information of ResortQuest was derived using the historical share, net income per share and book value per share information assuming that 0.275 shares of Gaylord common stock had been issued in exchange for each outstanding share of ResortQuest common stock.
-The pro forma equivalent information of ResortQuest was derived using the historical share, net income per share and book value per share information in conjunction with the selected historical financial information included elsewhere in this document, and the historical financial statements of Gaylord and ResortQuest and related notes that are incorporated in this document by reference.
-The unaudited pro forma Combined Condensed Consolidated Financial Information and related notes included in this joint proxy statement/ prospectus.
+You should read this information in conjunction with the selected historical financial information included elsewhere in this document, and the historical financial statements of Gaylord and ResortQuest and related notes that are incorporated in this document by reference.
+The unaudited pro forma combined consolidated share, net income per share and book value per share information is derived from, and should be read in conjunction with, the Unaudited Pro Forma Combined Condensed Consolidated Financial Information and related notes included in this joint proxy statement/ prospectus.
 The historical share, net income per share and book value per share information is derived from unaudited combined condensed consolidated financial statements of Gaylord and ResortQuest as of and for the six months ended June 30, 2003.
 The historical share and net income per share information is derived from audited consolidated financial statements of Gaylord and ResortQuest as of and for the year ended December 31, 2002.
 The amounts set forth below are in thousands, except per share amounts.